 Students failing science or history/social science are referred to the COST team.
-These students, based on individual student needs, are provided with one or more of the following programs and/or services:
+These students are provided with one or more of the following programs and/or services based on individual needs:

-SST - a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior

-Student monitoring - check-in/check-out and additional tutoring, 504 Plan, referral for testing, or referral for additional counseling/ therapy services if needed
+- SST a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior - Student monitoring check-in/check-out and additional tutoring, 504 Plan, referral for testing, or referral for additional counseling/ therapy services if needed - Behavior Intervention Plans (or BIP) will be set-up to reward and promote positive student behavior.

 The counseling department meets with students failing math and offers appropriate interventions.
 Grades are reviewed and students are placed on a plan to complete their missing assignments.
 Teachers offer tutoring before and after school to help students raise their failing grades.
 Bridge, Apex, and summer classes are offered for students who have failed content classes.
-Communication between parents, students, teachers, counselors, and Project Kinship Specialist, Outreach Consultant, and other support staff will be maintained on a regular basis.
+Communication between parents, students, teachers, counselors, and our Project Kinship Specialist, Outreach Consultant, and other support staff will be maintained on a regular basis.